ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.02-bm25/explainer/readme.md

 };
 ```

+This function combines the `subject` and `body`, converts everything to lowercase, and passes both the documents and keywords to the [BM25](/PLACEHOLDER/bm25-algorithm) implementation.

 - [ ] Note how the implementation combines email subject and body

-  - The content is converted to lowercase before being passed to BM25
-  - Keywords are also converted to lowercase
+Content is converted to lowercase before being passed to [BM25](/PLACEHOLDER/bm25-algorithm).
+Keywords are also normalized to lowercase.

-  - Results are sorted by score in descending order
+Results are sorted by score in descending order, so the most relevant emails appear first.

-- [ ] Review how the API endpoint uses the search function in `api/emails.ts`
+- [ ] Review how the API endpoint uses the search function

-The `GET` route shows the full flow:
+The `GET` route shows the complete flow from search query to response:

 ```ts
 export const GET = async (req: Request): Promise<Response> => {